lucidrains/performer-pytorch/README.md

 model(x) # (1, 2048, 20000)
 ```

-Performer model, if you are working with say images
+Plain Performer, if you are working with say images or other modalities

 ```python
 import torch